djhaskin987/pylighthouse/docs/usage.rst

              to that node or workload, or bad things will happen to innocent people (you.
 At least, I *hope* you're innocent)

+Node resources and Workload requirements are free-form and can be arbitrary.

-Note that the requirements in a workload need not include all the types of resourjces found in nodes.
+Note that the requirements in a workload need not include all the types of resources found in nodes.
 In the above example, each node has ``mem``, ``cpu`` and ``disk`` attributes, but the requirements need not list all of these as requirements.